 Now that I’ve finished my series on designing your course materials and activities for the first week of class, I’d like to take a moment to provide some advice for those of you wondering how time management for graduate students who teach is even possible with all you have to get done.
+Plus, how you can keep up healthy habits while so overloaded with work.
 I realize that not all new college instructors are grad students.
 But, teaching assistantships are quite common for PhD students and even some MA students, so I want to make sure to offer advice to this large body of new instructors.
 Earning a graduate degree while living the rest of your life can be a struggle if you don’t go in with the right mindset and a plan.
-And even after years as a grad student, I’ve still needed to improve my own time management skills year after year.
-In today’s post, I’ve provided some time management tips for graduate students to help you start your academic year off on the right note.
+And even after years as a grad student, I’ve still needed to improve my own time management skills and self-care habits year after year.
+In today’s post, I’ve provided some time management tips and healthy habit tips to help you start your academic year off on the right note.
+FYI: If you’re a grad student but aren’t teaching as part of your responsibilities, many of the tips in this post are more general to the grad school experience.

 Here’s a video all about the theme for the next five weeks of my blog!
 Not a video watcher?
 I recap the content in this post, too.
 Here’s the link to access the workbook, if you don’t already have access to our resource library.